Bogdan-Lyashenko/Under-the-hood-ReactJS/stack/book/Intro.md

 ### Code sample

-What is the best way to learn code?
-Right, read and debug the code.
+What is the best way to learn the code of a framework or library?
+That's right, read and debug the code.
 Alright, we are gonna to debug **two processes**: **ReactDOM.render** and **component.setState**, which map on mount and update.
 Let’s check the code we can write for a start.
 What do we need?
 Probably several small components with simple renders, so it will be easier to debug.

 ```javascript
 class ChildCmp extends React.Component {